hero banner image

 Where you'll study

 You’ll share the de Havilland Campus with students from business, law, sport, and education subjects.
-As a law students you'll also have access to our modern Law School Building which will bring you a mixture of fantastic technology, well-equipped study spaces and realistic legal settings.
-Inside you’ll find our incredible replica Crown Court, complete with judge’s bench and viewing gallery, where you’ll practise your skills and build your confidence.
+As a criminology student you'll also have access to our modern Law School Building which will bring you a mixture of fantastic technology, well-equipped study spaces and realistic legal settings.
+Inside you’ll find our incredible replica crown court, complete with judge’s bench and viewing gallery, where you’ll practise your skills and build your confidence.

 The student housing is close to our Sports Village which includes a gym, swimming pool and climbing wall.
 You can get breakfast, lunch, or dinner in our on-campus restaurant or bar (in the newly built Enterprise Hub) on days you don’t feel like cooking.
 You can also use the common room to play pool, video games or just to hang out with friends.
 Our Learning Resources Centres are open 24/7, which means you can study whenever suits you best.
 Want to pop over to the other campus?
 You can take the free shuttle bus or walk there in just 15 minutes.